zuozhenggh/learning-library/data-management-library/database/hybrid-adg/setup-environment/setup-environment.md

 - An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account
 - Create a SSH Keys pair

-Click on the link below to download the Resource Manager zip files you need to build your enviornment.
+Click on the link below to download the Resource Manager zip files you need to build your environment.

 - [db19c-primary-num.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/hjoSts4QD56z3RLS-gl3RuyiPESRs9bSxfsKzdIYFAJ339ZgG-EXarwIiQM5xF5T/n/c4u03/b/data-management-library-files/o/db19c-primary-num.zip) - Packaged terraform primary database instance creation script.

-## **Step 1:** Prepare the Primary Database
+## **STEP 1:** Prepare the Primary Database

 1. Login to the Oracle Cloud Console, open the hamburger menu in the left hand corner.
 Choose **Resource Manager > Stacks**.
 Choose the **Compartment** that you want to use, click the  **Create Stack** button. *Note: If you are in a workshop, double check your region to ensure you are on the assigned region.*